-If you are a UK employer looking to sponsor a migrant worker from outside of the European Economic Area (EEA) or Switzerland, you will need to apply for a sponsor licence under the UK points-based system (PBS).
-Our business immigration specialists answer some frequently asked questions from employers about applying for and maintaining a ‘PBS licence’.
+If you are a UK employer looking to sponsor an overseas national to work for you in the UK, you will need to apply for a sponsor licence under the UK’s points-based system (PBS).

 What is a PBS licence?